 Most dementia treatments have been developed as ways of slowing down disease progression or maybe reversing it after dementia is already diagnosed.
 Blood pressure control in midlife is actually a way to prevent dementia.
 This is a true paradigm shift, from thinking about trying to manage dementia after it has already developed to preventing it before its onset.

-As a renowned leader in neuroscience research, Dr. Prabhakaran has led projects focused on uncovering the underlying causes of recurrent strokes, improving stroke care, and optimizing patient outcomes and recovery.See Dr. Prabhakaran's bio
+Shyam Prabhakaran, MD, is the Chair of the Department of Neurology at UChicago Medicine.
+He is an internationally recognized leader in vascular neurology and stroke research and treatment, and has led projects focused on uncovering the underlying causes of recurrent strokes, improving stroke care, and optimizing patient outcomes and recovery.See Dr. Prabhakaran's bio